garcia-alexandre-pro/MarkdownEditor.js/README.md

 You can also configure the accepted file extensions for the images you upload to your server, default are JPG and PNG only.

     acceptedImageExtensions: ".jpg,.png"

+For security sake, you can pass the requestVerificationToken to your server, the request is a POST request.

+    requestVerificationToken: null

 Here we go, implementation is as simple as that.